jeaadams/ExoPix/README.md

 [![Powered by pyKLIP](https://img.shields.io/badge/powered_by-pyKLIP-EB5368.svg?style=flat)](https://bitbucket.org/pyKLIP/pyklip/src/master/)

-Tutorials to aid in understanding simulated data from the James Webb Space Telescope and estimate its performance imaging exoplanets.
+The tutorials contained in ExoPix are aimed at providng an understanding of simulated data from the James Webb Space Telescope.
+These notebooks can be used to estimate JWST's performance imaging exoplanets.

 ## Installation

 The functions utilized in this notebook require Python version 3.8.5 or above.

-To use these notebooks in your global environment, you'll need to install the packages in our requirements.txt.
+Upon cloning our repository, you'll need to install the packages in our requirements.txt.
 You can do this by running the following:

 ```bash
 pip install -rf requirements.txt
 ```
+Now, all the necessary packages should be installed!

 ### OR